finfet/kestrel/docs/security-notes.md

 ## Public Key Based Encryption

-The X pattern of a noise protocol handshake is used to perform public key uthenticated encryption between sender and recipient.
+The X pattern of a noise protocol handshake is used to perform public key authenticated encryption between sender and recipient.

 Senders are required to obtain the public key of their recipient before they can send a message.
 Tweet out your public key, send a letter, or meet in